UBCMint/MINT_NTX2020_FixedChallenge/README.md

 ### Initial concept
 The initial concept idea was to use a similar approach as to previous years.
 That being implementing instrumentation amplifiers, along with active filters in order to aquire our signal.

-After testing and research with various amplifiers and topologies, the choice was made to move to using the ADS1299 chip with passive and software filters instead.
+After testing with various amplifiers and topologies, performing some research, and receiving input from colleagues, the choice was made to move to using the ADS1299 chip with passive and software filters instead.

 ### Microcontrolelr
 ![](Images/MCU.JPG)
+The PIC32MX400 family is being utilized for this project.
+The microcontroller was chosen due to its....

 ![](Images/USB.JPG)
+To interface with a PC for data transfer, we have implemented an FT232R USB UART IC.
+This device connects to the UART peripherals of the PIC32 in order to transfer data to and from a PC with a wired USB-A connection.

 ### ADS1299
 ![](Images/ADS1299.JPG)